Coffee filter: Other filter shapes

-Brigitta once marketted a cone filter size "502".

-Hario has paper filter bag sizes "01", "02" and "03" for their V60 filter holders.
+A squarish pyramid filter Filtra "602" was available as well.

+Other basket filter sizes include "101/317", "152/350", "152/457", "203/533" and "280/635".

+Other round filter disks include 160 mm, 220 mm, 195 mm, 230 mm.

+The Aeropress and Ceado Hoop use round paper filter disks with a diameter of c.
+63 mm.

+The German Tricolate coffee dripper uses round paper filter disks with a diameter of 88 mm.

+The Kanas-based NextLevel drippers use proprietary round disk paper filters as well (95 mm for the LVL-10 and 77 mm for the Pulsar).

+The Hario cold brew dripper Slow Brew "Shizuku" (WDC-6) and Water Dripper Clear (WDW-6) take 58 mm round filter disks.

+Chemex filter system

+The six conical filter holder sizes for the Chemex coffee maker (originally introduced in 1941) and the Funnex utilize two different sizes of paper filters.
+A half-moon shaped filter paper (bleached: FP-2, unbleached: FP-2N) is used for the 3-cup holders (CM-1, CM-1C, CM-1GH) and the Funnex (CM-FNX), which must be folded before use.
+The larger holders for 5 (CM-2), 6 (CM-6A, CM-6GH), 8 (CM-3, CM-8A, CM-8GH), 10 (CM-10A, CM-10GH) and 13 cups (CM-4) can alternatively use prefolded square sheets (bleached: FS-100, unbleached: FSU-100), prefolded circle filters (bleached: FC-100) or unfolded circle filters (bleached: FP-1).
+The paper is 20–30% thicker than regular paper filters.

+Other filter parameters and properties

 Other important coffee filter paper parameters are strength, compatibility, efficiency and capacity.

 If a coffee filter is not strong enough, it will tear or rupture, allowing coffee grains through to the coffee pot.
 Compatibility describes a filter medium's resistance to degradation by heat and chemical attack; a filter that is not compatible with the liquid passing through it is likely to break down, losing strength (structural failure).
 Efficiency is the retention of particles in a target (size) category.
 The efficiency is dictated by the particles or substances to be removed.
 A large-mesh filter may be efficient at retaining large particles but inefficient at retaining small particles.
 Capacity is the ability to "hold" previously removed particles while allowing further flow.
 A very efficient filter may show poor capacity, causing increased resistance to flow or other problems as it plugging up prematurely and increasing resistance or flow problems.
 A balance between particle capture and flow requirements must be met while ensuring integrity.

-Other types
+Reusable cloth filters

+Reusable cloth (such as cotton, hemp, linen, silk, wool, hair cloth, horse hair, fustian, muslin or flannel) has been used to filter coffee for a very long time.
+Like paper, it strains out the coffee grounds, but the cloth filter allows more of the oil to come through than paper filters.
+An example of a cloth filter is the bolsita in Costa Rican chorreador coffee makers.